Zero Trust User Access Management: 4 Best Practices

 At the core of Zero Trust Data Access is its architecture, where every request for access is funneled through a central policy server.
 This policy server is a critical enforcement mechanism that ensures all access decisions comply with predefined security policies.

-How the Policy Server Enables User Management
+How the Policy Server Enables Zero Trust User Management

 1. Centralized Policy Enforcement